Birds | Dogs | Cats | Horses | Small Pets

 • Give plenty of stroking and loving.
 This helps food go down and keeps your cat's spirits up.

-Restarting Stalled Appetites
+Restarting stalled Appetites

 • Mix one ounce of water with two to four ounces of a high fat easily digestible, calorie dense (and tasty) professional food.